gausby/operandi/README.md

     // this within fn1, fn2, and fn3 will refer to the current context
     operandi.serial.call(this, [fn1, fn2, fn3], done);

+The callback function will also be called in the same scope.

 ## Development
 After cloning the project you will have to run `npm install` in the project root.
 This will install the various grunt plugins and other dependencies.